Yanks' Tanaka unsure whether he can take 1st rotation turn - WHIZ News

 “I want to be optimistic and say yes,” Tanaka said Tuesday through a translator.
 “But obviously the injury is at the head, so I think it’s something that I need to be cautious about and kind of take it careful, more so than other injuries.”

 Right fielder Aaron Judge sat out his third straight intrasquad game due to a stuff neck but took batting practice on the field.
-Manager Aaron Boone said Judge was close to returning and might have played had it been a regular-season game.
+Manager Aaron Boone said Judge might have played had it been a regular-season game and likely will be in Wednesday’s lineup.

 Tanaka was taken to a hospital for a CT scan after he was hit.
 New York put Tanaka through the concussion protocol but he said he has not felt any symptoms.